National Coach of the Year Honors

 Collegiate Baseball Newspaper and the American Baseball Coaches Association each honored Morris with its National Coach of the Year honors following his 2001 title to give him five such honors for his career.
 He additionally won top honors from Collegiate Baseball and the ABCA after the Hurricanes defeated Florida State, 6-5, for the 1999 National Championship.
 Morris' first National Coach of the Year honor came in his first season at Miami in 1994.

 Morris has tasted success everywhere he has been, and he knew when he came to the University of Miami in the fall of 1993 that there was no better place for a winner to be than at the helm of the Hurricane program.

-When he came to Miami, this is how Morris thought it would be.
-The Georgia Tech program he built in his 12 years in Atlanta took on a lot of the qualities that former UM coach Ron Fraser had been so successful with at Miami.
+The Georgia Tech program he built in his 12 years in Atlanta, and which he guided to four ACC Championships (1985, 1986, 1987, 1988) in his nine seasons, took on a lot of the qualities that former UM coach Ron Fraser had been so successful with at Miami.
 Morris has kept both the prestige and winning at Mark Light Field, and has the old-time fans remembering the "good old days," when it seemed like almost every season under Fraser would end in Omaha.
-Morris first went to Fraser in 1982 when he was given the task of rebuilding the baseball program at Georgia Tech.

 "Jim came to me wanting to learn.
 He not only wanted to know why we did the things we do at Miami, but how to do it in a first-class manner," recalled Fraser.